 - Daily home/school diaries

 - Annual review meetings for your child

 - Two consultation evenings per year and a less formal event in the Spring

 - Regular newsletters

+- Multi-disciplinary assessment meetings

 - liaison with therapists and nursing staff

 - Parent and family events

 - Supporting the work and activities of the Friends association.

+- Email and phone calls, whichever approach works best for you.